Computational Analysis of Interfacial Dynamics in Angled Hele-Shaw Cells: Instability Regimes

-To further compare the effect of the depth gradient in each regime, in Fig.~\ref{fig:val2}, we present the integral of growth rate over time, i.e., $\lambda(t) = \int_0^t \dot{\lambda}(t')\,dt'$, which is computed over the first $20~\mathrm{s}$ of simulation time.
-In Regime I (see Fig.~\ref{fig:val2_regime1}), the simulation results show that the depth gradient has a slight effect on the interface: the integral of the growth rate $\lambda$ decreases slightly with $\alpha$.
-This is also seen in Fig.~\ref{fig:growth_rate_regimeI}: the curves representing the finger's length are almost coincident with each other.
+To further compare the effect of the depth gradient in each regime, in Fig.~\ref{fig:val2_regime1}, \ref{fig:val2_regime2} and \ref{fig:val2_regime3}, we present the integral of growth rate over time, i.e., $\lambda(t) = \int_0^t \dot{\lambda}(t')\,dt' = \int_{\xi(0)}^{\xi(t)} d\xi'/\xi' = \ln|\xi(t)| - \ln|\xi(0)|$, which is computed over the first $20~\mathrm{s}$ of simulation time.
+In Regime I (see Fig.~\ref{fig:growth_rate} top row), the simulation results show that the depth gradient has a slight effect on the interface: the integral of the growth rate $\lambda$ decreases slightly with $\alpha$.
 The present linear stability analysis exaggerates the gradient's effect: the predicted slope of $\lambda$, as a function of $\alpha$, is larger than the one from DNS.
 We conjecture that a weakly-nonlinear stability analysis (e.g., extending the work of \citep{Miranda1998} to the case of an angled Hele-Shaw cell), which keeps higher-order terms in the perturbation expansion, could correct this exaggeration.
 Moreover, since $\lambda$ is decreasing and negative, then the suppression of viscous fingering that exists in Regime I is most effective in \emph{diverging} cells, and the larger $\alpha$, the better.
 This result is somewhat counterintuitive compared to discussion in \citep{Al-Housseiny2012} wherein converging cells are described as the most stabilizing; however, in \citep{Al-Housseiny2012} the three regime diagram proposed herein was obviously not considered.

-In Regime II (see Fig.~\ref{fig:val2_regime2}), the effect of the gradient is stronger than in Regime I: as $\alpha$ increases, $\lambda$ decreases more rapidly.
-The gap gradient has the most significant effect in Regime III (see Fig.~\ref{fig:val2_regime3}), indicating that the triggering of fingering in Regime III is most clearly observed in converging cells, and the larger $|\alpha|$, the better.
-Returning to the comparison with the previous linear stability analysis from \citep{Al-Housseiny2012} (dotted lines with stars in Fig.~\ref{fig:val2}), we observe that it does not capture the decreasing trend of $\lambda$ with $\alpha$, specifically because in our simulations we have taken a contact angle of $\theta_c = \pi/2$.
+In Regime II (see Fig.~\ref{fig:growth_rate} middle row), the effect of the gradient is stronger than in Regime I: as $\alpha$ increases, $\lambda$ decreases more rapidly.
+The gap gradient has the most significant effect in Regime III (see Fig.~\ref{fig:growth_rate} bottom row), indicating that the triggering of fingering in Regime III is most clearly observed in converging cells, and the larger $|\alpha|$, the better.
+Returning to the comparison with the previous linear stability analysis from \citep{Al-Housseiny2012} (dotted lines with stars in Fig.~\ref{fig:val2_regime1}, \ref{fig:val2_regime2} and \ref{fig:val2_regime3}), we observe that it does not capture the decreasing trend of $\lambda$ with $\alpha$, specifically because in our simulations we have taken a contact angle of $\theta_c = \pi/2$.